Sushant0753/Sushant0753/README.md

-<h2 align="left">Hi, my name is Sushant Kumar, I'm currently pursuing my Engineering degree in Artificial Intelligence and Machine Learning.
+<h2 align="left">Hi, my name is Sushant Kumar, I'm currently pursuing my bahelors of technology in Artificial Intelligence and Machine Learning.
 I'm interested in software development and Games.</h2>

 ###